-12.1 Employees shall accrue vacation from their date of hire.
+- 12.1 Employees shall accrue vacation from their date of hire.
 Accrued vacation hours will be vested after successful completion of the 90 day probationary period.
 Vacation may be used during the anniversary year before it is accrued.
 Except in the case of layoff, if an employee separates from employment prior to accruing the amount of vacation already taken, the difference may be deducted from the employee's final pay.

-12.2 During the first year of employment, employees shall accrue at the rate of 0.1923 days per week, up to 10 working days per year.
+Overtime eligibility employees may use vacation and all other forms of paid leave in one-hour increments.
+Overtime exempt employees may use vacation and all other forms of paid leave in half-day or full-day increments. - 12.2 During the first year of employment, employees shall accrue at the rate of 0.1923 days per week, up to 10 working days per year.